jma712/Causality-informed-Generation/README.md

 1. Hypothetical example with 3 variables:

     Variable a = the volume of the ball;
-    Variable b = the volume of the cylinder;
+    Variable b = the height of the cuboid;
-    Variable c = the tilt angle of the rectangular prism.
+    Variable c = the base area of the pyramid.

     The causal graph is:
     <img width="50%" alt="causal_graph_1" src="1.png">